 Determining Liability in Trucking Blind Spot Accident Cases

-Car drivers should try to give ample space to trucks when driving in order to avoid liability in potential accident cases.
-In the event that there is an accident and a video recording of the road, a jury may consider the space that the car driver provided to the truck on the road.
+Passenger car drivers should give ample space to trucks when driving to avoid liability in potential accident cases.
+In the event that there is an accident and a video recording of the road, a jury may consider the space that the car driver provided to the truck on the road was not sufficiently safe.
 If it appears that the car driver was tailgating the truck or otherwise failed to provide necessary space, then the car driver could be liable.

 In many instances, the truck driver is liable for damages arising from an accident.
 A truck crash lawyer can pursue a further investigation of the facts surrounding your case.
-It may be that a truck driver did not receive the proper training in your case, and a truck company could be liable for failing to provide a training program for this employee.
+It may be that a truck driver in your case did not receive the proper training, and a truck company could be liable for failing to provide a training program for their employee.
 A truck driver may not have the appropriate license required under the law for a particular state, and this could also make him or her liable for accidents.

 A truck company could also be liable for negligent hiring in failing to consider whether a truck driver had the required license for that state.
-If the truck driver also had a poor driving record, then a truck company could also be liable for negligent hiring.
+If the trucker has a history of poor driving, then a truck company could also be liable for negligent hiring.
 A lawyer may be able to show that a truck company failed to perform a background check on a truck driver, and this could mean that the truck driver is liable for causing an accident.

 Injuries Resulting When a Truck Wreck Occurs Due to the Driver’s Failure to Abide to Professional Driving Standards

 There may be certain cases in which it is clear that a truck driver has failed to act in accordance with the level of professionalism expected of other truck drivers in the industry.
 If he or she has been driving while intoxicated or under the influence of drugs, then these could be instances in which a driver is automatically liable for any harm suffered to a car driver.
-Safe driving practices for a truck driver may be different from what would be expected of a normal driver on the road.
-Because of the truck driver’s heightened responsibility in transporting goods and operating a large vehicle, he or she must use additional precautions in driving on the road.Get Legal Help for Your 18-Wheeler Accident Claim From a Law Firm Who is Committed to Your Case
+The trucker's safe driving practices may be different from what would be expected of a typical motorist on the road.
+Because of the truck driver’s heightened responsibility in transporting goods and operating a large vehicle, he or she must use additional precautions in driving on the road.Get Legal Help for Your 18-Wheeler Accident Claim From a Law Firm That is Committed to Your Case

 Those who have been injured in an accident involving trucks can get in touch with a blind spot truck accident lawyer today.
 A blind spot truck accident lawyer is available to research one’s case and help one move forward in asserting his or her legal claim.

 Rosenfeld Injury Lawyers represents accident victims exclusively.
-From the time our office is retained in a trucking accident case, we get to work on collecting information and conducting an investigation so we may present the most favorable case for you.
+As soon as our office is retained in a trucking accident case, our attorneys get to work on collecting information and conducting an investigation so we may present the most favorable resolution for you.
 Our immediate action can make a difference in the outcome of your truck accident case at the time of resolution.
 Yes, it requires more work and expense on our end, but this is the way we operate– prepare for war, hope for peace.
 Allow our team to get to work for you and your family, contact us today!
 888-424-5757

 Resources on visibility of trucks: